-Easter is a busy time for all marketers, in particular, the chocolate and confectionery industry.
-However, It’s easy to think that Easter isn’t applicable to your brand, but that doesn’t have to be the case.
+Now, Easter is a busy time for all marketers — particularly in the chocolate and confectionery industry.
+However, it’s easy to think that Easter isn’t applicable to your brand, but that doesn’t have to be the case.

 Easter 2019 fell amidst the final series of Game of Thrones, Deliveroo tapped into the hype by releasing limited edition GOT dragon chocolate eggs.